 This May Also Interest You: Bid Your Boring Toilet Farewell: How to Install a Bidet

 But are they priced to make them worth trying?
-Here’s how much it costs to install a Japanese toilet.

-What’s so Special About Japanese Toilets?
+What’s So Special About Japanese Toilets?

 A Japanese toilet is an eco-friendly option for people who want to save money and reduce toilet paper waste.
 The simplest form of Japanese toilet seat is one with a bidet that sprays water when you push a button that's positioned near the toilet or attached to the seat itself.